RedHatOfficial/ansible-role-redhat_satellite6_installation/README.md

 After this copy the download file inside the /files directory on the role and name it "satellite_manifest.zip"

-** Then create the variable file in vars/your_name.yml in your playbook and set all mandatory variables for role.
-You can inspire in vars/example-vars.yml.
+** Then update the variable file in defaults/main.yml in your playbook and set all mandatory variables for role.:
-And include this variable file in playbook as variable_files:

 You can see example of playbook in playbook_example/config.yml